 Summer is the perfect season to enjoy the renowned Tuscan seafood cuisine.
 From Marina di Carrara to the Argentario you will find several kinds of restaurants offering local products and tempting tasting menus.
 Dinner is usually the best time to enjoy a big meal, while during the day the sultry heat lends itself to speedy, light, cold dishes.
 But a great spaghetti dish with tomato, basil, olive oil or, even better, strewn with seafood is a good choice at any time.

 First of all, we need to decide how much we want to spend and keep in mind that fresh fish can’t be cheap.
 Every eatery that uses high-quality fresh ingredients must pay for them.
-So the minimum price for a seafood course can’t be less than 13–15 euro for a starter or pasta dish and 18–20 euro for a main dish.
+So the minimum price for a seafood course usually is 13–15 euro for a starter or pasta dish and 18–20 euro for a main dish.
 Of course the prices go up depending on the restaurant as well as the skill of the chef.

 Now you should decide whether you want to eat good yet simple food or something more elaborate.
 Assuming that the product is good even in the simplest preparations, if you want to have a creative and well-presented course, then the choice of the restaurant is restricted quite a bit.
 Now you need to decide among the best-known names, the most popular chef and, of course, the price, which goes from 45–50 euro to 70–80 and beyond.
 Most recently, due to the economic crisis, it’s very common to find special full menus (starter, pasta or soup, main course or dessert) for less than 60 euro (drinks not included) in very good restaurants, and we really recommend them!